 Abstract: In the IceCube Neutrino Detector, muon tracks are reconstructed from the muon's light emission.
-The initial track reconstruction serves as a starting point for more sophisticated track fitting, using detailed knowledge of the ice and the detector.
-We describe here a substantial improvement of the accuracy in the initial track reconstruction for muons.
+The initial track "linefit" reconstruction serves as a starting point for more sophisticated track fitting, using detailed knowledge of the ice and the detector.
+The new approach described here leads to a substantial improvement of the accuracy in the initial track reconstruction for muons.
 Our approach is to couple simple physical models with robust statistical techniques.
 Using the metric of median angular accuracy, a standard metric for track reconstruction, this solution improves the accuracy in the reconstructed direction by 13%.